 It also would have prohibited using force or threat of force to intentionally injure or intimidate any person for purpose of coercing sex-selection or race-selection termination, and would have prohibited soliciting or accepting moneys to finance sex-selection or race-selection termination.

-Anti-choice activists have admitted that sex-selection abortions are not a widespread problem in the United States, but cite three studies documenting the use of sex-selection abortion primarily among a small number of immigrant women.
-The National Asian Pacific American Women’s Forum notes that a ban similar to the proposed Texas ban “targets and thus limits reproductive health access for Asian American & Pacific Islander women, who anti-choicers say are the ones guilty of this abortion practice.
+Sex-selection abortions are not a widespread problem in the United States.
+However, anti-choice activists cite three studies documenting the use of sex-selection abortion primarily among a small number of immigrant women.
+The National Asian Pacific American Women’s Forum notes that a ban similar to the proposed Florida ban “targets and thus limits reproductive health access for Asian American & Pacific Islander women, who anti-choicers say are the ones guilty of this abortion practice.
 We know the real solution to ending the preference for sons in some families is getting to the root of the problem: gender inequity.
 If lawmakers truly want to help us, we call on them to promote equal pay, access to education, health equity, and ending violence against women.”